OSGeo/OSGeoLive-doc/zh/overview/overview.rst

-﻿..
+﻿:Translator: Bu Kun (OSGeo ID: bukun)

+..
 OSGeo-Live documentation master file, created by sphinx-quickstart on Tue Jul  6 14:54:20 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.